AndreasExner/AgentsHackathon/UseCaseLibrary/Mitarbeiter-Handbuch/README.md

 Add the link as SharePoint knowledge:

 <img src="https://github.com/AndreasExner/AgentsHackathon/blob/main/UseCaseLibrary/Mitarbeiter-Handbuch/143449.png?raw=true" alt="image" width="75%" height="auto">

+Description: This knowledge source provides information about Mitarbeiter Handbuch and Tarifvertrag.

 Finally, we have to change some setting for the agent.